Skip to content

 • Understanding career management strategies that help you grow and learn more effectively

-Course structure and expectations: Through a mixture of leadership case studies with guest speakers, interactive exercises, and extensive work in teams, students will explore the real-world skills and mindsets that leaders call upon to catalyze change across the legal profession.
+Course structure and expectations: Through a mixture of leadership case studies with guest speakers, interactive exercises, and working in teams, students will explore the real-world skills and mindsets that leaders call upon to catalyze change across the legal profession.
 Instructors and teaching assistants will provide regular feedback to teams with respect to written and oral presentations.
 Especially because this is a team-based course, students are expected to attend each class in order to work in their teams and contribute to team assignments.
-Students will complete light homework assignments each evening, often with their assigned team, and will have a final team project and presentation at the end of the course.
+Students will complete light homework assignments each afternoon, most with their assigned team.

 Faculty: Scott Westfahl